HaakenJ/AdoptAPlant/issues.md

 # Front-end

 * The container in middle of page extends into the nav-bar
+* Getting Invalid Host error on Heroku.
+This is due to the proxy being used in production most, should only be used for dev mode.

 # Still to do

 * Write front-end routes for firebase and light
+    - Light needs only a put request
+    - Firebase will need a get reqest to get the sensor data
+    - Firebase will need a post request for changing water pump command.

 * Write front-end code to display light button and sensor data

+* All ports can be changed back from 8888 since that isn't in use

 * Decide if soil humidity should be displayed as a percentage or if the words 'very dry', 'dry', 'damp', 'wet', 'very wet', etc should be displayed depending on the percent range.
     - This depends on what we think is easiest for the user to understand.

 * Figure out what should be displayed on the page after the raspi is no longer functional.

 * Set up actual plant

 * Presentation

 * Documentation